 come from sources such as: salmon, halibut sardines herring, or avocados etc. Some of the better cooking oils are oleic sunflower oil, Sesame and olive oil.

 One of the most important but underachieved requirements of diet and weight training over 50 is: stay hydrated!
 Drinking enough water is important, especially as we age, that gets overlooked.
-Depending on the climate you live in, if it’s warm and dry.
-6 to 8 glasses a day is essential.
+Depending on the climate you live in, if it’s warm and dry, 6-8 glasses a day is essential.

 Entering your 50's and taking up weight training will be one of the smartest and beneficial investments you can give to yourself athletically.
 That may sound a little heavy-handed, but honestly, it is true!